blakecschmidt/Bing-Search/README.md

 These setup instructions are tailored to the Raspberry Pi running Raspbian Stretch, although I'm sure the setup on other systems is near identical.

-First, download these files to your computer.
+First, download these files to your Pi.

+After this, you'll want to edit <b>bingsearch.sh</b> and <b>bingsearchmobile.sh</b> and change the path to their respective .py files to whatever the full path is to those files on your own Pi.
+It may be the exact same or very similar to what is already on there depending on where you saved these files.

 If you're using a Raspberry Pi, Epiphany is the easiest browser to do the mobile searches on.
 Epiphany comes pre-installed with Raspbian but you'll need to change the User Agent so that it displays the mobile version of Bing.